Phone-GWP-group

 These properties make it particularly suited to creating divider sets and inserts for reusable packaging.

-Moulded plastics (e.g. totes, pick bins)
+Moulded plastics (e.g., totes and pick bins)

 When considering returnable packaging and picking bins, an alternative option is moulded plastic.